cocos/cocos-docs/en/editor/publish/native-options.md

 ### Build Options for the Mac Platform

-The build options for the Mac platform include **Bundle Identifier** and **Render BackEnd**, and the setup method is the same as the iOS platform.
+The build options for the Mac platform include **Bundle Identifier**, **Render BackEnd** and **Support M1**, and the setup method for the first two options is the same as the iOS platform.

 ![Mac build options](publish-native/mac-options.png)

+v3.1 adds a new **Support M1** option to better flag support issues for some known engine modules on Apple M1 (Silicon) architecture devices.

 ## Build a Native Project